 The Cons of Investing in Savings Bonds

-Low return.
-The biggest disadvantage of savings bonds is their low rate of return.
-(Recently, rates were 0.10% for a new EE bond and about 3.54% for a new I bond.)
+• Low return.
+The biggest disadvantage of savings bonds is their low rate of return, as noted above.
 A very low risk investment like this often pays low returns.
 You may find you can invest your money elsewhere for a higher return with only slightly higher risk.

-Purchase limit.
-For U.S. Savings Bonds, there’s a purchase limit per year of $10,000 in bonds for each series (meaning you can invest a total of $20,000 per year), plus a $5,000 limit for paper I bonds.
+• Purchase limit.
+For U.S. Savings Bonds, there’s a purchase limit per year of $10,000 in bonds for each series (meaning you can invest a total of $20,000 per year), plus a $5,000 limit for paper I bonds via tax refunds.
 For some individuals, this might not align with their investing goals.

-Penalty for early withdrawal.
+• Penalty for early withdrawal.
 If you cash in your savings bond before five years have elapsed, you will have to pay the previous three months of interest as a fee.
 You are typically not allowed to cash in a bond before the one-year mark.

-Here, we summarize the pros and cons of investing in savings bonds:
+Here, a summary of the pros and cons of investing in savings bonds:

 |Pros of Savings Bonds||Cons of Savings Bonds|